dotnet/AspNetCore.Docs/aspnetcore/signalr/javascript-client.md

 * Being mirrored
 * Capturing a window or display

-> [!NOTE]
-> These heuristics may change over time or differ between browsers.
-Check your support matrix and figure out what method works best for your scenarios.
+Browser heuristics may change over time and can differ between browsers.
+Check the support matrix and figure out what method works best for your scenarios.

 To avoid putting an app to sleep, the app should trigger one of the heuristics that the browser uses.